 Users are required to complete a registration screen.
 This is partially to enable the Society to gather anonymous data regarding the use of the system by geographical region and areas of clinical interest or professional practice.
 This data will be used to enable the Society to plan appropriate CPD provision in line with members' requirements.
 CPD Now complies with the requirements of the Data Protection Act, as well as with appropriate software industry standards.

 The homepage of CPD Now contains a number of quick links to some of the key features of the system.
-The most important of basis.
+The most important of facility to devise and action a